Quadrified/Useful-Links/Learning-Resources.md

 # Learning-Resources :books:
 A place for all the useful tutorial links I discovered all along my programming journey.

+For all the useful tools, extensions and other resources go to [this](https://github.com/Quadrified/Useful-Links/tree/master#useful-links) file.

 ## JavaScript (learning resources)

 * Basics